Gravitational lensing for interstellar power transmission: Detection sensitivity

+We assume that deterministic contributions from stellar backgrounds can be modeled or subtracted, while their photon shot noise remains.
+For photon rates $Q_{\tt sig}$ and $Q_{\tt noise}$ observed for an integration time $t$, the shot-noise-limited SNR is

-The first case we consider is when transmitter sends a signal directly via its local lens with the receiver being at an interstellar distance.
-In this case, we use results (\ref{eq:powed-l-Q}) and (\ref{eq:pow-fp==2}), we estimate the relevant SNR as below {}
+The first case we consider is when the transmitter sends a signal directly via its local lens, with the receiver at an interstellar distance.
+In this case, using the SNR definition (\ref{eq:snr-def}) and results (\ref{eq:powed-l-Q}) and (\ref{eq:pow-fp==2}), we estimate the relevant SNR as below {}